Kostassoid/Nerve/README.md

 Current State
 -------------

-This project is started as an experiment and I will continue to treat it this way for the time being.
-Meaning there'll be lots of breaking changes in the near future.
-And no NuGet distribution.
-But I'm open to ideas/pull requests, perhaps the project will grow into something useful.
+This project is early in development.
+I'm open to ideas/pull requests.

 License
 -------